Wednesday, July 31, 2024

 Lower: A former tithe barn, now a dwelling.

 It was a short stay in the town.
 On the way back to CARIB we diverted to the Abbey of Sept-Fons, founded in the 12th century, for a look at the walls.
-After a brief bout in the 17th century with some dissolute monks, the abbey redeemed itself and functioned up to the Revolution, when a number of its monks were martyred.
+After a brief scandalous period in the 17th century with some dissolute monks, the abbey redeemed itself and functioned up to the Revolution, when a number of its monks were martyred.
 It is again an active abbey, not open to the public except for a welcome center that sells products made by the monks.

 We paid for our short cruise day on Saturday with a longer than usual cruise on Monday, June 22.
 Our destination was the town of Digoin, at the end of the Loire Lateral Canal and the beginning of the Canal du Centre.